Self-hosting

 );

-For more complicate authentication schemes, refer to our authentication guide.
+For more complicated authentication schemes, refer to our authentication guide.

 SENTRY_DSN (optional)